Siapran/parens-8/README.md

 ## overview

-parens-8 is designed for maximum interoperability with lua. lua functions and values can be called and passed from parens-8, and vice-versa. the `parens8` function evaluates parens-8 expressions passed as strings:
+parens-8 is designed for maximum interoperability with lua. function, tables and values can be passed and used seamlessly between lua and parens-8. the `parens8` function evaluates parens-8 expressions passed as strings:

 ```lua
 a, b, c = parens8[[1 2 3]]